wireapp/wire-docs/src/understand/federation/architecture.rst

 the `Federator`.
 Other Wire components use these two components to contact other backends and respond to queries originating from remote backends.

+The following subsections briefly introduce the individual components, their state and their functionality.
+The semantics of backend-to-backend communication will be explained in more detail in Section 2.2.

 .. _ingress:

 Ingress